UBC-DSCI/introduction-to-datascience-python/source/regression1.md

 opposed to the classification problems from the previous chapters.
 The use of `KNeighborsRegressor` essentially tells `scikit-learn` that we need to use different metrics (instead of accuracy) for tuning and evaluation.
-Next we specify a parameter grid containing the numbers of neighbors ranging from 1 to 200.
+Next we specify a parameter grid containing numbers of neighbors ranging from 1 to 200.
 Then we create a 5-fold `GridSearchCV` object, and pass in the pipeline and parameter grid.

-There is one additional slight complication: the models in `scikit-learn` always try to *maximize* a score when you use the `fit` method.
-When training a classification model as in the {ref}`classification1` and {ref}`classification2` chapters, this made sense: higher accuracy is better.
-But the RMSE in regression is the *opposite* of a score---higher is worse, and lower is better!
-So `scikit-learn` is clever, and works with the *negative* RMSE instead.
-But that means that we need to explicitly ask `scikit-learn` to output the usual RMSE instead of the negative RMSE that it uses internally.
-We do this by setting the `scoring` argument to `"neg_root_mean_squared_error"`.
+There is one additional slight complication: unlike classification models in `scikit-learn`---which by default use accuracy for tuning, as desired---regression models in `scikit-learn` do not use the RMSPE for tuning by default.

-So we need to tell `scikit-learn` that we are interested in beb We also need to specify that we want that
+So we need to specify that we want to use the RMSPE for tuning by setting the `scoring` argument to `"neg_root_mean_squared_error"`.
-`scoring="neg_root_mean_squared_error"` to get *negative* RMSPE from `scikit-learn`.
-The reason that `scikit-learn` negates the regular RMSPE is that the function always tries to maximize the scores, while RMSPE should be minimized.
-Hence, in order to see the actual RMSPE, we need to negate back the `mean_test_score`.

-+++

-In the output of the `sacr_results` results data frame, we see that the `param_kneighborsregressor__n_neighbors` variable contains the values of $K$, the `RMSPE` variable contains the value of the RMSPE estimated via cross-validation, which was obtained through negating the `mean_test_score` variable, and the standard error (`std_test_score`) contains a value corresponding to a measure of how uncertain we are in the mean value.
-A detailed treatment of this is beyond the scope of this chapter; but roughly, if your estimated mean is 100,000 and standard error is 1,000, you can expect the *true* RMSPE to be somewhere roughly between 99,000 and 101,000 (although it may fall outside this range).
-You may ignore the other columns in the metrics data frame, as they do not provide any additional insight.

-> **Note:** We obtained the identifier of the parameter representing the number of neighbours,
+> **Note:** We obtained the identifier of the parameter representing the number
-> `"kneighborsregressor__n_neighbors"` by examining the output of `sacr_pipeline.get_params()`,
+> of neighbours, `"kneighborsregressor__n_neighbors"` by examining the output
-> as we did in the {ref}`classification1` chapter.
+> of `sacr_pipeline.get_params()`, as we did in the {ref}`classification`
+> chapter.

 ```{index} scikit-learn; GridSearchCV
 ```